 - Is the location of the position somewhere I would like to live?

 - What are the education requirements for the position?

 - Are there additional certifications or licenses required?

 - What is the salary for the position?
 Will this salary meet my financial goals?

 - What is the working environment (physical demands, travel requirements, shift work)?

-- Does this position meet my future goals and family plans?
+- Does this position meet my future goals?